Richly decorated wall in Spain as an example of Mudejar Architecture

 This combination of building materials creates this distinctive style, typical of Mudejar style.

-The tiles used in Mudejar architecture are typically made of glazed ceramic and are often brightly colored.
+Tiles used in Mudejar architecture are typically made of glazed ceramic and are often brightly colored.

 Mudéjar style plaster